 Do I have to be Presbyterian to attend?

 No. Those in our congregation come from a variety of traditions.
 You do not need to be a member to participate in almost all of the activities of the church.
 Classes are offered periodically for those interested in learning more about Presbyterianism or becoming members.

 Do you offer Bible Studies or Sunday School?

 Yes we offer spiritual development opportunities for all ages.
 To encourage faith development at home as well as in church we offer a congregation-wide Faith 5 practice involving sharing, Bible study, prayer, and blessing.
 In addition to the family Faith 5 studies, we offer classes and small group studies.
 Some meet Sunday mornings from 9:15-10:00 am; others are on week days or evenings.
 Check the Spiritual Development page, or contact the church office to find out the current offerings.
-We also have a book group for adults that meets monthly on the first Wednesday of every month at 7:00 pm.
-That group is meeting by Zoom during the pandemic.
+We also have a book group for adults that meets monthly on the second Monday of every month at 7:00 pm.

 For older elementary and tweens, in addition to Faith 5, we offer opportunities to learn about discipleship through child-chosen service projects, and to learn about the Bible and faith through art, performing skits/plays in worship, and being a part of the worship leadership team.
 We do not currently offer a Sunday morning Sunday school class for older kids because we have found they learn better at other times through other interactive, discipleship formation experiences, especially through Faith 5, multi-generational worship, mission and youth group.
 Our youth group, "the God Squad" meets twice a month for fellowship, study, mission and more.